Cat urine is particularly difficult to deal with — worse, even, than dog urine, according…

-How to Identify the Most Common Signs of Water Damage and What to do if You See Them
+How to Identify the Most Common Signs of Water Damage

 Water can cause extensive damage to your home, especially if it’s left unresolved for an extended period of time.
 While you may think you’ll immediately notice water damage or mold growth, the truth is most of us miss the early warning signs of water damage.
 Even after seeing signs you could have water damage, many people still wait to repair the damage.
 Instead of waiting for catastrophic water damage, be proactive and look for early warning signs.
 Not only will this keep the cost of restoration down, but it will also prevent water from damaging the contents of your home.
 Preventing water damage starts with knowing what to look for.

 5 Signs You Could Have Water Damage And What to Do if You See Them

 A change in your flooring, walls, or ceilings is one of the signs you could have water damage.
 While water damage in walls and ceilings can sometimes be obvious, it’s very easy to overlook other signs.
 Early warning signs of water damage are peeling or bubbling paint or wallpaper.
 Over time, they will become bloated or warp.
 In severe cases, walls and ceilings may feel spongy to the touch.

 Wet flooring can go unnoticed too, especially if it’s only wet in the corners or in rooms that are used infrequently.
 By the time you notice a wet patch of carpeting or peeling tile, there could already be water damage to the subflooring.
 Ceramic tile is likely to show signs of mold and the grout may crack.
 Vinyl and linoleum tile will begin to peel and crack when wet.
 Wood and laminate floors will begin to warp, cup, or buckle.

 - Visible Stains or Mold